|

 the excellent Waskasoo Park trail system.

-Trail to the Blindman River where a new pedestrian bridge is under
+extending into Red Deer County along the C & E Trail to the Blindman River where a new pedestrian bridge was built in

 To the southwest, the trail heads from Bower Ponds along